 c) Mortality assumptions:

-Mortality assumptions are set in accordance with Clause 5(2) of Schedule II of the IRDAI (Assets, Liabilities and Solvency Margin of Life Insurance Business) Regulations, 2016, in reference to the published Indian Assured Lives Mortality (2012-14) and are based on the latest experience analysis of the business.
+Mortality assumptions are set in accordance with Clause 5(2) of Schedule I Part III(a) of the Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024, in reference to the published Indian Assured Lives Mortality (2012-14) and are based on the latest experience analysis of the business.

 In the case of annuity benefits, mortality assumption is based on the Indian Individual Annuitant's Mortality Table (2012-15).